 In this lesson you can listen to a professor talks about the FCE Reading and Use of English with FCE tips to help you prepare for the exam.
 To be successful in the Use of English it is important to avoid misspelling commonly misspelled words.
 Here is the first half of some of the most common words that are misspelled, in both American and British English.

-Dialogue 19: Use of English parts
+Dialogue 19: FCE reading and use of english parts

 Emma is coming to grips with Use of English which is part of the Reading section.
 It is yet another part of the exam she feels ill-prepared for as it covers elements such as vocabulary, collocations, shades of meaning, phrasal verbs, and idioms – also called fixed phrases through different types of texts such as newspapers, fiction, and magazines.

 EMMA: From what I’ve read about the Use of English, I think it’s going to be the part I’ll struggle with most in the exam.